LearnOnDemandSystems/docs/lod/azure-shared-image-gallery-vm.md

 ### Add Image Definition
 Create an image definition to define specifications for virtual machines that are created and deployed from your shared image gallery.

-1. Go to the Shared Image Gallery you just created.
+1. Go to the Compute Gallery you just created.
 1. Click **+Add new image definition** in the upper-left of the page.
 1. **Region**: Select a region where the image definition will be created.
 1. **Image definition name**: Name the image definition.
 This name will be used in Skillable Studio in the _Machine Image_ fields on the VM profile.